Adaptations of The Chronicles of Narnia: Stage

-A licensed musical stage adaptation of The Voyage of the Dawn Treader made its world premiere in 1983 by Northwestern College (Minnesota) at the Totino Fine Arts Center.
+A licensed musical stage adaptation of The Voyage of the Dawn Treader made its world premiere in 1983 by Northwestern College in Minnesota at the Totino Fine Arts Center.
 Script adaptation by Wayne Olson, with original music score by Kevin Norberg.

 In 1984, The Lion, the Witch and the Wardrobe was presented at London's Westminster Theatre, produced by Vanessa Ford Productions.
 The play, adapted by Glyn Robbins, was directed by Richard Williams and designed by Marty Flood; and was revived at Westminster and The Royalty Theatre and on tour until 1997.
 Productions of other Narnian tales were also presented, including The Voyage of the Dawn Treader (1986), The Magician's Nephew (1988) and The Horse and His Boy (1990).
 Robbins's adaptations of the Narnian chronicles are available for production in the UK through Samuel French London.

-In 1986, Jules Tasca wrote an adaptation of Lion called Narnia: The Musical, with music by Thomas Tierney and lyrics by Ted Drachman.
+In 1986, Jules Tasca wrote an adaptation called Narnia: The Musical, with music by Thomas Tierney and lyrics by Ted Drachman.
 A streamlined version of this musical has toured the US with TheatreworksUSA since 1993.
 The full-scale and touring versions of the musical are licensed through Dramatic Publishing, which has also licensed adaptations of The Lion, the Witch and the Wardrobe by Joseph Robinette and The Magician's Nephew by Aurand Harris.

 In 1998 the Royal Shakespeare Company premiered The Lion, the Witch and the Wardrobe.
 The novel was adapted for the stage by Adrian Mitchell, with music by Shaun Davey.
 The musical was originally directed by Adrian Noble and designed by Anthony Ward, with the revival directed by Lucy Pitman-Wallace.
-The production was well received and ran during the holiday season from 1998 to 2002, at the Royal Shakespeare Theatre in Stratford.
-The production also subsequently transferred to play limited engagements in London at the Barbican Theatre, and at Sadler's Wells.
-The London Evening Standard wrote:

-Adrian Mitchell's adaptation later premiered in the US with the Tony award-winning Minneapolis Children's Theatre Company in 2000, and had its west-coast premiere with Seattle Children's Theatre playing the Christmas slot in its 2002–03 season (and was revived for the 2003–04 season).
+The production was well received and ran during the holiday season from 1998 at the Royal Shakespeare Theatre in Stratford-upon-Avon.
+The production subsequently transferred to play limited engagements in London at the Barbican Theatre, and at Sadler's Wells.
+The London Evening Standard called it a "gloriously resonant production".
+Mitchell's adaptation later premiered in the US with the Minneapolis Children's Theatre Company in 2000, and had its west-coast premiere with Seattle Children's Theatre, playing the Christmas slot in its 2002–03 season (and was revived for the 2003–04 season).
 This adaptation is licensed for performance in the UK by Samuel French.

-In 2011, a two-actor stage adaptation by Le Clanché du Rand opened Off-Broadway in New York City at St. Luke's Theatre.
+In 2011, a two-actor stage adaptation (published 1989) by Le Clanché du Rand opened Off-Broadway in New York City at St. Luke's Theatre.
 The production was directed by Julia Beardsley O'Brien and starred Erin Layton and Andrew Fortman.
-As of 2014, the production is currently running with a replacement cast of Abigail Taylor-Sansom and Rockford Sansom.
+In 2014, it ran with a replacement cast of Abigail Taylor-Sansom and Rockford Sansom.